Allen-Digital-OSS/doordarshan-kendra-oss/pkg/data/README.md

 ### Overview

+**⚠️ Optional Component**: The `RedisRepository` is only required if you're using Option 2 (direct Redis Streams).
+If you're using Option 1 (HTTP API), the Signaling Platform handles Redis operations, so you can skip this section.

-The `RedisRepository` provides high-level operations for Redis Streams, which are used for signaling message broadcasting.
+The `RedisRepository` provides high-level operations for Redis Streams, which are used for directly publishing signaling messages to Redis Streams (Option 2).

+**Alternative**: Instead of using direct Redis Streams, you can use the HTTP API approach (see `pkg/clients/signaling_platform.go`) where the Signaling Platform handles Redis operations.

 ### Stream Operations